Q. Do applicants need to have earned a master’s degree?

 Q. What GPA does the program require?

 A. In order to be accepted by the Graduate School at WSU, your GPA must be at least 3.0 on a 4.0 scale.
 Admission is highly competitive, so meeting the GPA requirement does not guarantee acceptance.
 If you are a U.S. citizen with a GPA of 3.5 or higher, you may be eligible for an ARCS fellowship.
-Please contact Kelly Hewitt, for more information about ARCS.
+Please contact Alec Brown, for more information about ARCS.

 A. Yes.
 WSU provides the Graduate Student Assistant Medical and Dental Insurance Plan for students with assistantships, with the option of adding a spouse or same-sex domestic partner and children.
 Please see the Graduate School website for more information.